Fazal-ur-Rehman (politician, born 1953): Early life and education

-Rehman was born on 19 June 1953 (1 September according to another report) to a Pashtun family, in the village of Abul Khel in Dera Ismail Khan.
+Rehman was born on 19 June 1953 (1 September according to another report) to a Pashtun family, in the village of Abdul Khel in Dera Ismail Khan.
 His father, Mufti Mahmud, was an Islamic scholar of the Deobandi branch and a politician who served as the Chief Minister of Khyber Pakhtunkhwa from 1972 to 1973.

-His early education was from Millat High School, Multan and was a student of Mussarat Baig and Syed Iqbal Shah.
-He attained a Bachelor's degree (B.A) in 1983 from University of Peshawar and completed his Master's degree at Al-Azhar University Cairo.
+His early education was from a High School in Multan, where he was a student of Mussarat Baig and Syed Iqbal Shah.
+He attained a Bachelor's degree (B.A) in 1983 from University of Peshawar and completed his Master's degree at Al-Azhar University in Cairo.
 During his early religious training and education in arabic grammar and Islamic logic he remained the disciple of Mufti Muhammad Essa Gurmani and Molana Abdul Ghaffor Gurmani of Shadan Lund, later studying Sharah-e-Mata-e-Aamil and Hidayat-un-Nahv with Muhammad Ameer of Chudwan in a madrassa in Multan.
 He was a student of Abdul Haq Akorwi, Hasan Jan, and Syed Sher Ali Shah during his Shahadat-ul Alamia at Darul Uloom Haqqania, and subsequently completed his Dars-i Nizami with distinction in 1979.